 Li-ion or Lithium-ion batteries are rechargeable types of batteries that are highly portable.
 This is the reason why they are mostly used for electronic vehicles such as aerospace applications.

-In these batteries, the positively charged lithium-ions are carried by electrolyte from the anode to the cathode and vice versa.
-Lithium-ion batteries are highly durable and are great for longevity, these batteries can last for about 2-3 years or 300-500 charge cycles.
+In this lithium-ion battery vs lithium polymer battery, the positively charged lithium-ions are carried by electrolyte from the anode to the cathode and vice versa.
+Lithium-ion batteries are highly durable and are great for longevity, these batteries can last for about two to three years or 300-500 charge cycles.

 Merits of Lithium-ion battery:

-As Lithium-Ion batteries have been used for a very long time, the cost of manufacturing the battery has reduced significantly and is much cheaper to implement a Li-ion battery for a portable gadget as these are readily available and costs much less.
+As Lithium-Ion batteries have been used for a very long time, the cost of manufacturing the battery has reduced significantly.
+It is also much cheaper to implement a Li-ion battery for a portable gadget as these are readily available and costs much less.

-When compared with other battery types, lithium-ion batteries can store 3 to 4 times more charge compared to batteries of similar size.
+When compared to lithium-ion batteries vs lithium polymer batteries, lithium-ion batteries can store three to four times more charge compared to batteries of similar size.
 It makes it not only compatible but also efficient and robust to use in portable gadgets.

 Lithium-ion batteries are effortless to maintain and take care of as they do not require many complex processes for maintenance.
-Neither much effort nor much investment is needed to maintain lithium-ion batteries.
+Neither much effort nor much investment is in requirement to maintain lithium-ion batteries.